Tom Conway

 Tom Conway (born Thomas Charles Sanders; 15 September 1904 – 22 April 1967) was a British film, television, and radio actor.
 He is remembered for playing suave adventurer The Falcon in a series of 1940s films; and his appearances in three horror films produced by Val Lewton, Cat People (1942), I Walked with a Zombie (1943), and The Seventh Victim (1943).
+He was also known for playing several prominent fictional detectives on screen and radio, including Sherlock Holmes, The Saint, Bulldog Drummond, and Mark Saber.

 Early life

 Conway was born in Saint Petersburg, Russia.
 His younger brother was actor George Sanders.
 The family moved from Russia to Britain when Tom was thirteen.
 He was educated at Brighton College then moved to Africa to find work.
 He returned to England, worked as a glass salesman, then became interested in acting.

 Career

 England

 He started by appearing in amateur theatre, then joined a repertory company for a year and a half.
 After this he appeared in touring productions of plays like Dangerous Corner, Private Lives, and By Candlelight, as well as acting on radio.
 Then Conway's brother George suggested Tom join him in Hollywood.